 When placed next to each other, the 6L6GC is noticeably wider than the EL34.
 It looks like a beefier tube and is not as skinny.
 But this is primarily due to a wider glass envelope.

-The 8-pin configuration is the same, however, the EL34 has one extra.
+The 8-pin configuration is the same, but, the EL34 has one extra.
 Pin 1 on the 6L6GC is missing, as it is connected internally.
 The EL34, on the other hand, will need this pin to be connected to the amplifier’s circuitry.

 But any amplifier that is designed to use these two tube types will have this already taken care of.

-They can be used with similar power supplies, but do have some differences when it comes to maximum voltage.
+They can be used with similar power supplies.
+But do have some differences when it comes to maximum voltage.

 This chart is a comparison based on the JJ brand tube types: